awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 You can configure a function to connect to private subnets in a virtual private cloud \(VPC\) in your account\.
 Use Amazon Virtual Private Cloud \(Amazon VPC\) to create a private network for resources such as databases, cache instances, or internal services\.
 Connect your function to the VPC to access private resources during execution\.

-Lambda creates an [elastic network interface](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html) for each combination of security group and subnet in your function's VPC configuration in a process that can take a minute or so\.
+When you connect a function to a VPC, Lambda creates an [elastic network interface](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html) for each combination of security group and subnet in your function's VPC configuration\.
+This process that can take about a minute\.
+During this time, you cannot perform additional operations that target the function, such as [creating versions](configuration-versions.md) or updating the function's code\.
+For new functions, you can't invoke the function until its state transitions from `Pending` to `Active`\.
+For existing functions, you can still invoke the old version while the update is in progress\.
+For more information about function states, see [Monitoring the State of a Function with the Lambda API](functions-states.md)\.

 Multiple functions connected to the same subnets share network interfaces, so connecting additional functions to a subnet that already has a Lambda\-managed network interface is much quicker\.
-Lambda might create additional network interfaces if you have many functions or very busy functions\.
+However, Lambda might create additional network interfaces if you have many functions or very busy functions\.

+If your functions are not active for a long period of time, Lambda reclaims its network interfaces, and the function becomes `Idle`\.
+Invoke an idle function to reactivate it\.
+The first invocation fails and the function enters a pending state again until the network interface is available\.

 Lambda functions cannot connect directly to a VPC with [dedicated instance tenancy](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html)\.
 To connect to resources in a dedicated VPC, [peer it to a second VPC with default tenancy](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-dedicated-vpc/)\.